johnnzhou/Final-Project/README.md

 United States.
 The website of National Center for Education Statistics allowed me to gain access for the data.
 The [**database**](https://nces.ed.gov/programs/digest/) we are using includes education information starting from 2012 to current year.
 More specifically, we will be looking at statistics about genders, degree types, study areas, and ethnicities.

 - This data set can be beneficial for many people to view.
-However, our main target audience are minorities because they may feel discriminated due to their gender.
+However, our target audience are females because they may feel discriminated due to their gender.
 They might believe that there are gender salary gaps.
-With the data that our team analyzes, we can compare different years of salaries for males and females.
-In addition, degree types and study areas may also provide evidence that support the gap.
+With the data that our team analyzes, we can compare different years of salaries for each college major.
+Then we will analyze major choices that males and females tend to make.
 Using this dataset, we can help our target audience discover the real reason behind gender salary gap.

 - The audience of this project will, _hopefully_, learn:
   1. Are there really gender salary gaps.